Crews find goldfish, catfish, Lime Scooters and more at the bottom of the Bricktown Canal

 As you can imagine, city crews find a variety of things from cell phones to skateboards in the depths - but this year, Lime Scooters and something fishy were discovered.

-The Bricktown Canal is getting a bath, no rubber duckies found there yet– but plenty of real ducks, massive channel catfish– and even goldfish!
+The Bricktown Canal is getting a bath, no rubber duckies found there yet-- but plenty of real ducks, massive channel catfish-- and even goldfish!

 You might be wondering how goldfish ended up in the Bricktown Canal - seems kind of fishy, right?